 - Preliminary field-data reports that summarise the drill hole completion data, field stratigraphic and lithological logs and down hole geophysical data are available via the South Australian Resources Information Gateway (SARIG).

 - Geological Survey of South Australia (GSSA) geoscientists are in the process of comprehensively characterising the Coompana core samples at the South Australian Drill Core Reference Library.
 All Coompana drill core has been scanned using the HyLogger™ and Minalyze XRF scanning instruments and structural, geochemical, mineralogical, petrophysical and geochronological analysis is underway.
 The new analytical data will be used to build a new model of the geological evolution of the Coompana Province which will provide a framework for understanding the mineral potential of the region.

-- A new basement geology map of the Coompana Province and an Explorers guide to the Coompana Province will be released via SARIG in March 2018.
+- A new basement geology map of the Coompana Province and an Explorers guide to the Coompana Province will be released via SARIG.

-- The Coompana Drilling Program results and analysis will be released to industry at a workshop to be held in Adelaide in March 2018.
+- The Coompana Drilling Program results and analysis will be released to industry at a workshop to be held in Adelaide.

-- A synthesis report on the results of the drilling program and subsequent analysis of core samples will be available for download via SARIG in June 2018.
+- A synthesis report on the results of the drilling program and subsequent analysis of core samples is available for download via SARIG.

 The Geological Survey of South Australia (GSSA), Department of the Premier and Cabinet in partnership with Geoscience Australia completed the $3 million regional pre-competitive geoscience research drilling program.
 The collaborative program was jointly funded by South Australia’s PACE Copper Initiative and the Commonwealth Government’s Exploring for the Future program.
 The drilling contract was awarded to the South Australian based Boart Longyear Australia Pty Ltd (Boart Longyear) via an open competitive tender process.